COPRS/infrastructure/README.md

 - **inventory**:
   - **sample**: An Ansible inventory for a sample configuration.
       - **group_vars**:
-          - **gateway**:
+          - **all**:
             - `app_installer.yaml`: The configuration of the app installer roles.
 It includes the list and paths of packages to install.
-            - `app_vars.yaml`: Reference the different variables to set and configure to deploy the applications.
+            - `main.yaml`: Mandatory platform configuration.
-          - `k8s_cluster/kubespray.yaml`: The Kubespray configuration.
+            - `kubespray.yaml`: The Kubespray configuration.
-      - **host_vars/localhost**: The configuration parameters for the SafeScale cluster and the OS image.
+            - `safescale.yaml`: Configuration of the machines, networks and buckets created by SafeScale.cluster and the OS image.
+            - **apps**: One file per app deployed containing specific variables.
       - `hosts.ini`: The list of machines described in their respective groups.
 - **roles**: The list of roles used to deploy the cluster.
 - `ansible.cfg`: Ansible configuration file.
 It includes the ssh configuration to allow Ansible to access the machines through the gateway.